 Once again, we don’t know about the fees on these deposits or withdrawals, yet we can speculate that there will be some charges on the transactions you make, simply because Doo Prime doesn’t really strike us as a customer-oriented brokerage.

 Can Doo Prime be trusted?

-They’ve blatantly lied about their awards that they’re promoting on their main page, and they don’t even hold a legitimate license in the country they’re registered in.
+First things first, the broker doesn’t provide any tangible evidence to the awards they’re claiming to hold, and they don’t even have a legitimate license in the country they’re registered in.